Miragon/miranum-docs/docs/components/miranum-ide/miranum-modeler.md

 ![text-editor.gif](@site/docs/components/miranum-ide/static/img/miranum-modeler/token-sim.gif)

 #### See logging information for errors
-1. Click on the button on the navigation bar in the top right corner
+1. Click the button on the navigation bar in the top right corner
    ![text-editor-btn](@site/docs/components/miranum-ide/static/img/miranum-modeler/logging-btn.png)
 2. This will open the build in **Logger** underneath the editor
 3. You can scroll through the messages to find errors